 Now an iPhone packs mind-blowing specs.
-The device has better display, new Face ID technology, faster processor, multiple cameras, wireless charging etc, which certainly requires a higher budget to engineer and get all these specs packed inside a small hardware.
+The device has a better display, new Face ID technology, faster processor, multiple cameras, wireless charging, etc. All those features certainly require a higher budget to engineer and get all these components packed inside small hardware.

 Honestly, most iPhone buyers don’t really care about specifications.
 Whenever a new iPhone comes out, they’ll upgrade regardless of the high price tag.
 They are loyal to the brand, which is why Apple can charge whatever they want for an iPhone and get away with it.

 Another reason why iPhones so expensive is, Apple designs and engineers not only the software but the hardware, which drives the cost of the phone up.
 The seamless integration of the iPhone and iOS provides a better user experience.
 Other smartphone companies – like Samsung – only need to build the hardware and use Google’s Android operating system.

 When you buy an iPhone, you’re part of a vast ecosystem, and automatically have access to everything Apple.
 You don’t need to worry about software updates, whenever a new iOS rolls out, all eligible iOS devices will get it.
 Apple’s ecosystem is also what prevents its loyal customers from switching to Android.